wxhccc/es-util/README.md

 - **options.parentKey** {String}   the parent key of array item, default `'pid'`
 - **options.childrenKey** {String}   the childrenKey key of tree structure node, default `'children'`
 - **options.createRoot** {Boolean/Function}   whether to create a root node, default `'false'`, will return an array, if `'true'` ,will return an object. you can pass an function as well, the transformed array will pass to function
+- **options.parentRefKey** {Boolean/String}   whether to create a reference of current node's parent, default `'false'`, will do nothing. if you set it to string or `'true'(mean '_parent')` ,will use it as the object key which point to the parent node of current node.
+>warning: set the `parentRefKey` will make the return tree object/array cycling, so you can't use `JSON.stringify` to stringify it

 **returns**: array or object with tree structure.